Probation Officer Salary

 Popular Skills for Probation Officer

-Survey takers who work as Probation Officers report a focused set of job skills.
+Probation Officers report using a pretty varied skill set on the job.
 Most notably, skills in Oral / Verbal Communication, Filing Court Documents, Case Management, and Counseling are correlated to pay that is above average.
-Skills that pay less than market rate include Legal Compliance.
-Most people experienced in Case Management also know Counseling.
+Skills that seem to negatively impact pay include Legal Compliance.
+Most people familiar with Case Management also know Counseling.

 Pay by Experience Level for Probation Officer